Hospice Service

 The Creative Legacy Initiative (CLI) supports the dying and their people to create meaningful legacies as a medium for personal expression, connection, healing, and remembrance.

 This initiative will train HCHS volunteers to assist individuals with a life-limiting illness and their caring community, to create a wide range of legacy projects ranging from written documents such as life stories, letters, and children’s books, to digital and other creative artifacts using arts, crafts, audio/visual, and other creative mediums.
 Workshops and events will also be open to the community.
-Our first event - Life Stories Writing Workshop is on 11-12 October 2025.
+Our first event - Life Stories Writing Workshop was on 11-12 October 2025.

 Life stories writing is a key element of the CLI.
 These types of ‘palliative biography’ programs have shown the power of art and conversation to connect people in palliative care to themselves, their stories, their families and loved ones.
 Usually not as extensive as a memoir or biography, life stories document an individual’s journey, experiences, and personal reflections.
 This can be shared with loved ones as a way to preserve memories.